-Dealing with Dripping Faucets
+Deal with Dripping Faucets

 The drip, drip, drip can be annoying, but it’s not an emergency.
 If the noise is getting to you and the drip is getting worse, turn off the valve underneath the faucet and call your plumber in the morning to repair or replace your dripping fixture.

-Clearing a Clogged Toilet
+Clear a Clogged Toilet

 Toilet clogs rank right up there with leaking gas pipes as the most common causes of emergency plumbing service calls.
 While the latter is a critical emergency, toilet clogs can often be resolved quickly and easily.
 First, don’t panic, and don’t continue trying to flush the toilet.
 If the plunger doesn’t work, reach for a cup of baking soda and a couple of cups of vinegar.
 Pour these into the toilet and let the mixture go to work for a few minutes.
 Then, flush the toilet again.

-Thawing Out Frozen Pipes
+Thaw Out Frozen Pipes

-Our climate is rather warm, but it’s cooling off, and on average, Georgia sees 30+ nights a year that drop below freezing, which means that pipes can freeze up.
+Our climate is rather warm, but it’s cooling off, and on average, Georgia sees over 30 nights a year that drop below freezing, which means that pipes can freeze up.
 If that happens, reach for your hairdryer or space heater.
 These can often thaw the pipe quickly and without the need for an emergency service appointment.

 Promptly Address Gas Leaks

-While most plumbing problems can wait ’til morning, gas leaks are a critical emergency that you should not wait to address.
+While most plumbing problems can wait until morning, gas leaks are a critical emergency that you should not wait to address.
 When you detect a gas leak, evacuate your home immediately and call 911 or your utility provider’s emergency number.
 The fire department and/or your utility provider can shut the gas off until the pipe can be properly repaired.

-We are happy to answer your questions about plumbing problems and the temporary fixes you can apply until we can arrive.
+We are happy to answer your questions about plumbing problems and the temporary fixes you can apply until we arrive.
 We invite you to contact the team at Dupree Plumbing at 770-428-2291 to speak with one of our licensed plumbing professionals.